LeeT27/ScatterV/README.md

 | `mem_wb_ctrl_t` | `reg_write`, `wb_sel` |

 ### Data Hazards
-When pipelining the processesor, overlapping the execution of multiple instructions at once introduces data, control, and structural hazards that cause unexpected behaviour.
+When pipelining the processor, overlapping the execution of multiple instructions at once introduces data, control, and structural hazards that cause unexpected behaviour.
 Here are the 5 main hazards I mitigated:

 ### EX-to-EX Data 🔴
 * An instruction in the EX stage requires an operand calculated by the immediate preceding instruction